clembou/github-requests/README.md

 This has the benefit the nodemon will check for changes to the website and automatically restart the server if required.
 This definitely works for the backend api code, I haven't checked if it works for the front end code yet.

+The front end server in this case serves the unbuilt source files, so is always up to date.
+In order to have the front end up to date with other methods, we would need to build the front end first.

 ## More esoteric

 `npm start` will build the front end code and start the server.
+If this doesn't work, but `npm run debug` does, then there is a problem with the backend serving the frontend files.

 To start the node back end server / api only (which can also serve the front end static files, but doesn't build them), run `npm run debug-server` at the repo root.